Last Updated on May 16, 2023 by Tina

 15 persons- Php 400.00 ($ 8 USD) excess Php 20.00 ($ 0.40 USD)/head

-We didn’t get a cottage because it’s too expensive and we told them we’re not staying there for long.
+We didn’t get a cottage when we visited because it was too expensive and we told them we were not staying there for long.
 They only charged us Php 100.00 ($ 2 USD) for the boat docking fee.

 From Manila to Surigao City:

 As of the moment, there are no direct flights to Surigao City.
 You can take a flight from Manila to Cebu then Cebu to Surigao City.
 Alternatively, you can take a flight from Manila to Butuan City, and from Butuan take a van or bus to Surigao City.
 Vans bound for Surigao City are available at the airport and near the bus terminal.

 For the bus, you need to ride a multicab at the airport to get to the bus terminal.
 The bus’s name is Bachelor.
 Look for the one bound for Surigao City.
 The travel time for the van is around 2.5 to 3 hours while it takes 4 hours for the bus.
 However, I prefer taking the bus since it is more comfortable and safer (vans are overloaded).

 To get to Bitaog Beach from Surigao City, you have two options:

 - Option 1: Take a passenger boat to Basilisa in Dinagat Islands from the boulevard in Surigao City (at the back of Hotel Tavern).
 From there you can hire a pump boat for an island hopping tour in Dinagat Islands.

 - Option 2: You can contact our boatman Kuya Jimmy at 09071178718 or 09177070266.
 He’ll pick you up at Punta Bilang-bilang in Surigao City and will take you to Bitaog Beach.
 You can also ask him to do a side trip to Duyos Beach.